002851

 Just like other welding modes, robotic welding shall also follow some steps and processes to produce the perfect weld.

-This involves creating a set of instructions for the robot to follow, which includes the welding path, welding parameters, and the sequence of operations.
+Programming is the process of creating a set of instructions for the robot to follow, which includes the welding path, welding parameters, and the sequence of operations.
 The programming can be done offline or online, depending on the type of robot and the welding task.

 The workpiece preparation involves preparing the metal parts to be welded.
 This includes cleaning, deburring, and aligning the parts to ensure a proper fit.
 The workpiece preparation is critical to the success of the welding process, as any misalignment or contamination can affect the quality of the weld.